 - Find basement remodeling contractors near you

-The average cost of basement remodeling varies based on the square footage of the basement space, if structural changes are needed, and if you're adding in elements such as electrical work for a kitchenette or plumbing for a half bath.
+The average cost of basement remodeling varies depending on the basement's square footage, if structural changes are needed and if you're adding in other upgrades and elements, such as electrical work for a kitchenette or plumbing for a half bath.

 Virgil Miranda of Virgil Miranda’s Construction, says it can be tricky to estimate remodeling jobs based on square footage alone, due to the variance in each job.
-Larger basements may have a lower cost per square foot than tiny remodel jobs.
+But keep in mind that larger basements often have a lower cost per square foot than small basement remodeling projects.

-Installing electrical outlets and lighting in a standard basement can cost between $1,000-$1,500, on average, plus the cost of fixtures and switches.
+Installing electrical outlets and lighting in a standard basement can cost a total of $1,000-$1,500, on average, plus the cost of fixtures ($90-$250 per fixture) and switches.
 Because most lack natural light, basements require extra attention to lighting from artificial sources.
 This price can vary based on your zip code and the extent of the electrical work needed.

 Basement plumbing requires special considerations to ensure proper drainage and tie-in with the main sewer line, which may not be deep enough to allow the basement bathroom plumbing to use gravity the way above-ground plumbing does.

 Virgil Miranda’s Construction subcontracts all plumbing work.
 Miranda says that sometimes the toilet alone in a basement can cost up to $2,500 because some homeowners need to invest in a toilet that doesn't use gravity but instead a macerating function to grind waste down to prevent clogging.
 He also estimates that each bathroom fixture in a basement costs $800-$900, on average.
 So, a full, three-piece bath could cost $3,000 for the fixtures alone.
 Adding a kitchenette or wet bar sink adds more to the overall basement remodeling costs.